kyren/piccolo/README.md

 [rust-gc](https://manishearth.github.io/blog/2015/09/01/designing-a-gc-in-rust/),
-the idea of using "generativity" comes from [You can't spell trust without Rust](https://raw.githubusercontent.com/Gankro/thesis/master/thesis.pdf), the vast majority of the `Sequence` design is taken directly from futures-rs, and the idea of using a "trampoline" loop is taken from scheme.)
+the idea of using "generativity" comes from [You can't spell trust without Rust](https://raw.githubusercontent.com/Gankro/thesis/master/thesis.pdf), the vast majority of the `Sequence` design is taken directly from [futures-rs](https://github.com/rust-lang-nursery/futures-rs), and the idea of using a "trampoline" loop is taken from scheme / Stackless Python.)

 While the interface to garbage collected pointers is interesting, the actual garbage collector itself is currently only a very basic (but adequate)